Arianna Foster

 Another important consideration when checking how many calories a slice of bacon has is the kind of bacon you’re eating and how many grams it has.

 Some bacon is sweeter than others, which means you’ll ingest more sugar, which in turn means more calories.
-The rule is the more savory your bacon, the fewer calories.
+The rule is that the more savory your bacon, the fewer the calories.

 Fat in One Piece of Bacon